dorothyaquincy/mq_smf_formatter/README.md

 3) All SQL queries must be in .txt format.
 4) Modify Distinct_LPAR_QM.txt to have the names of your queue managers and LPARs.

+This program is most useful when you have to create a large amount of custom queries to run against your SMF data with many LPARs and QMs involved.